AgentO3/the-golang-effect/presentation.md

 ### Triggered via ChatOps Commands

-- Commandline tools don't scale
+- Command line tools don't scale
 - Push when you are ready
 - New developers learn by seeing
 - Makes deployments fun